felexkuria/30-Day-Terraform-challenge-/Day18/README.md

    - **Title**: "Automating Terraform Testing: From Unit Tests to End-to-End Validation"

 ### 6. **Social Media Post**
-   - **Text**: "🚀 Automated testing for my Terraform code is now up and running—confidence in infrastructure has never been higher! #30daytfchallenge #HUG #hashicorp #HUGYDE @Chi Che. #IaC #terraform"
+   - **Text**: "🚀 Automated testing for my Terraform code is now up and running—confidence in infrastructure has never been higher! #30daytfchallenge #HUG #hashicorp #HUGMERU @awsaimlkenyaug #IaC #terraform"

 ## How to Submit Your Work